janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 Processor components take an incoming data flow and transforms it somehow, and possibly augments it with a flow of derived information.
 The purpose of the transformation could be to convert between different units of measurement, correct for known errors in in the input data, or fill in approximate values where there are holes in the input data.

 Aggregator components take multiple incoming data flows and combine them, typically by adding them together, taking possible differences in cadence in the input data flows into account.

+Processor and Aggregator components provide a YANG model of the output data, just like the Collector components, so that all data flowing in the system has a YANG description and is associated with metadata.

 Note: In the current version of the YANG modules, a Processor is simply an Aggregator with a single input and output.
 Unless we see a need to keep these two component types separate, we might remove the Processor component and keep it baked in with the Aggregator.